davelil4/Mock-Crypto-Portfolio/README.md

 ```

 ## Starting up the app

+### Regular
 To start up the app, run `python app.py`.
 Then visit http://127.0.0.1:8050/ in your web browser.

-The app will be running there.
+### Docker
+You can also run this app with docker.
+If you have docker installed, run `docker-compose up` while in the repository's directory.
+The app will be running on 0.0.0.0:8050.